Read all about Sherwin Williams Sea Salt, plus see 23 real homes that use it!

 How Different Types of Lighting Affect SW Sea Salt

-Different lighting situations play with undertones in varying ways.
+Different lighting conditions play with undertones in varying ways.
 Here’s a basic idea of how you can expect Sea Salt to read based on natural lighting.

 - South-facing light – warm light from the south will draw out its green side.